Step-by-Step: How to Make Chin Chin That Tastes Like Home

 Step 1: Mix the Dry Ingredients

-Step 2: Add the Margarine
+Step 2: Add Margarine

 Step 3: Add Eggs and Milk